airbusgeo/playground-docs/docs/web/interface.md

-# Using the OneAtlas Playground Web Interface
+# Using OneAtlas Playground Web Interface

 You will find guidelines about using the Playground Web Interface.